STURE: Spatial-Temporal Mutual Representation Learning for Robust Data Association in Online Multi-Object Tracking: Approach

 \subsection{Training Strategy}

-The labeled bounding boxes and identity data of pedestrians supplied in the MOT training dataset are used to produce the pedestrian sequence and the current candidate detections.
+The labeled bounding boxes and identity data of pedestrians supplied in the MOT training dataset are used to produce pedestrian {sequences} and current candidate detections.
 We utilize it to train our proposed model.